Mugen-Houyou/faas-web-ui-1/README.md

 # FaaS Web UI

-This project provides a small interface for running code through a simple `/execute` API.
+-This project provides a small interface for running code through a simple `/execute` API.

-- Execute Python, C, and C++ code
+- Execute Python, C, C++, and Java code
-- Support for Java is planned
 - Unsupported languages return **501 Not Implemented**
 - The backend compiles the source and then runs the result locally
 - Static frontend located in the `frontend` directory